V0NASHL/admin-dashboard/README.md

 # admin-dashboard

-This is a project for the Odin Project using advance html and css to create a admin dashboard.
+This is a project for the Odin Project using advance html and css to create an admin dashboard.

 SVG icons by pictogrammers.com